forcemain/xm2cloud_agent/README.md

 ### For Arch:
-#### xm2cloud_agent is a powerful and graceful engine component for xm2cloud devops framework.
+#### xm2cloud_agent is a powerful and graceful agent component for xm2cloud devops framework.

 ### For Devops: